Key points about fences, ownership and insurance

 Does my home insurance cover fence damage and repairs?

-An annual home insurance policy typically covers what's inside your property line, including fences.
-But that doesn't mean every cause of damage is covered - typically your policy should lay out what you can and can't claim for.
+A typical home insurance policy covers what is inside your property line, including fences.
+However, not all causes of damage are covered, so it is important to check your policy to see what you can and cannot claim for.

 Is my neighbour obliged to fix their fence?

-Even if a neighbour's fence has fallen apart or rotting, they're not legally obliged to repair or replace it - unless it presents a safety risk.
-If a neighbour's damaged fence falls on your land, they must remove it - but they still don't have to erect a new fence.
+Even if a neighbour's fence has fallen apart or is rotting, they are not legally required to repair or replace it unless it presents a safety risk.
+If a neighbour's damaged fence falls onto your land, they must remove it, but they still do not have to put up a new fence.

-Legalities aside, if a neighbour's fence is causing distress, you should speak to the neighbour calmly about the matter.
+Legalities aside, if a neighbour's fence is causing you distress, it is best to talk to them calmly about the issue and try to resolve it together.

 What if we still can't work out who the fence belongs to?